NateFerrero/cmd.js/README.md

 ```

 Because of this, if you absolutely need to work with an array as-is, pass it in like `[[1, 2, 3]]` to avoid automatic argument merging.

+## Developer Notes

+Development dependencies can be installed with `npm install` or `make install` for convenience.

+Testing is accomplished with [mocha](http://mochajs.org/), and can be run with `npm test` or `make test`.
+There's also a handy `make test-watch` to see live test results during development.

+This project is built with [gulp](http://gulpjs.com/).
+Make all changes/additions in `src/lib/*.js` while running `make build-watch` from the command line.